 There is no rain date for our rides & we’ll travel rain or shine.
 Our group leads and volunteers have been briefed on how to manage inclement weather scenarios during Bikeout, whether on the ride or on-site.
 If there is severe weather which poses a significant safety risk to Bikeout riders, you'll hear directly from our team about next steps.

-We do offer a payment plan to break up our ticket price into installments.
+We offer a payment option to allow attendees to pay for their trips over time, which is available automatically at checkout.
+We partner with Affirm to offer this option and you can read more details by visiting their site and reading about monthly payments on our Policies page.
 We also offer 5 Access Grants for each Overnight ride, which include a free Bikeout ticket for individuals from communities typically under-represented in cycling and the outdoors.
+We also have group lead and volunteer opportunities for free and discounted tickets.

 Overnights provide the option for bag support where we will transport your camping gear and other supplies to the camp site.
 You will be responsible for carrying your lunch, water, snacks and other necessary items in a backpack or on your bike.